🧡 Skip to main content🔍 Skip to search

 Use file content: C:\PING\dns.txt

-After each title, let us add respective text file.
-Click on Variable Wizard button, choose File category, select use file content variable and enter C:\PING\dns.txt into the Local or Network file input field.
-Since the dns.txt file does not exist prior to Task execution, we will have to enter file name manually (instead of using the Browse button).
+After each title, let us add the respective text file.
+Click on the Variable Wizard button, choose the File category, select the use file content variable, and enter C:\PING\dns.txt into the Local or Network file input field.
+Since the dns.txt file does not exist prior to Task execution, we will have to enter the file name manually (instead of using the Browse button).

 Send email · DNS, gateway, tracert